Songbird: Description

 The song in this clade is essentially territorial, because it communicates the identity and whereabouts of an individual to other birds, and also signals sexual intentions.
 Sexual selection among songbirds is highly based on mimetic vocalization.
 Female preference has shown in some populations to be based on the extent of a male's song repertoire.
 The larger a male's repertoire, the more females a male individual attracts.
 It is not to be confused with bird calls that are used for alarms and contact and are especially important in birds that feed or migrate in flocks.
 While almost all living birds give calls of some sort, well-developed songs are only given by a few lineages outside the songbirds.
 And still, not all songbirds proffer a call that is distinctly melodious.
 Songbirds do, however, possess a highly developed vocal organ, the syrinx, that enables their sonorous activity.
 This organ, also known as a song box, can be found where the windpipe meets diverging bronchial tubes which lead to the lungs.
 The organ is a solid, bony structure lined with a film of membranes which air passes through as the songbird calls.
 While the song boxes of songbirds vary in size and intricacy, this does not necessarily determine the songbird's ability to voice their song.
 Researchers believe this has more to do with the length of the windpipe.

 Other birds (especially non-passeriforms) sometimes have songs to attract mates or hold territory, but these are usually simple and repetitive, lacking the variety of many oscine songs.
 The monotonous repetition of the common cuckoo or little crake can be contrasted with the variety of a nightingale or marsh warbler.
 However, although many songbirds have songs that are pleasant to the human ear, this is not invariably the case.
 Many members of the crow family (Corvidae) communicate with croaks or screeches, which sound harsh to humans.
 Even these, however, have a song of sorts, a softer twitter that is given between courting partners.
-And even though some parrots (which are not songbirds) can be taught to repeat human speech, vocal mimicry among birds is almost completely restricted to songbirds, some of which (such as the lyrebirds or the aptly-named mockingbirds) excel in imitating the sounds of other birds or even environmental noises.
+And even though some parrots (which are not songbirds) can be taught to repeat human speech, vocal mimicry among birds is almost completely restricted to songbirds, some of which (such as the lyrebirds or the aptly named mockingbirds) excel in imitating the sounds of other birds or even environmental noises.

-The birds from higher altitudes have evolved thicker downs (also known as jackets) to protect themselves from the changes in climate.
+The birds from higher altitudes have evolved thicker downs (also known as jackets) to protect themselves from colder temperatures.
 Their feathers have outer and inner portions, with the lower down being fluffier and warmer to provide increased warmth.